Zuehlke/software-engineering-corner/drafts/taking-a-byte-of-the-carbon-cake.md

 ## Green washing?

-Any article on carbon footprint is almost obliged to mention green-washing, the subtle art of hiding the truth whilst appearing transparent on climate change and carbon footprints.
+Any article on carbon footprint is almost obliged to mention 'green washing', the subtle art of hiding the truth whilst appearing transparent on climate change and carbon footprints.

 Amazon has a target of 100% green by their own measurement.
 That does NOT mean that your system will be carbon-friendly on AWS, it simply means that AWS are accounting for the offsets.